Marcial Cuquerella: Career

 In April 2014 he founded Wouzee America LLC in Houston, Miami and Puebla (México).

 In 2014, he was identified by the testimony of witnesses during a trial as a leading figure in Spain of the Mexican far-right cult El Yunque.

-In 2021, Marcial Cuquerella launched a new Broadcast TV, focused on news and current events.
+In 2021, Marcial Cuquerella launched a new broadcast channel, 7NN, focused on news and current events.
+Cuquerella left 7NN in February 2023 due to new appointments made by the Chairman, and the channel suffered financial problems.

 Controversy

-On September 9, 2014 during an interview Cuquerella was asked for advice for young people looking for a job.
-In reply he said, "If you are looking for a job, do it for free a couple of months, if you are good enough you will get hired and even they will pay you those months".
+On September 9, 2014, during an interview Cuquerella was asked for advice for young people looking for a job, to which he said, "If you are looking for a job, do it for free a couple of months, if you are good enough you will get hired and even they will pay you those months".
 This statement was broadcast by national media sites.
 The next day he released a press statement where he said that his only intention was to serve as inspiration, not to hurt any feelings.

-The Spanish newspaper El País, one of the most important in Spain, has referred to him as a leader of the "Spanish Tea Party".
+The Spanish newspaper El País has referred to him as a leader of the "Spanish Tea Party".